ericmandel/js9/README.md

   - server-side and local analysis using the JS9 public API
   - control JS9 using scripts from the Linux shell or Python
   - runs on Macs, Linux, Windows, iPads, iPhones, ...
-  - as a Desktop app, in all modern browsers, mobile apps are coming ...
+  - runs as a Desktop app, in all modern browsers, mobile apps are coming ...

 How can I try it out?
 ---------------------